tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 It would require that we use a critical section to be able to access the peripheral.
 The `RefCell` is used to be able obtain a mutable reference to the peripheral.
 Finally, the `Option` is used to allow for lazy initialization as one would not be able to initialize the variable until later.

-Next we have to create and allow the interrupt on the button.
+Next, we have to create and allow the interrupt on the button.
-Here we want an interrupt on rising and falling edge :
+Here we want an interrupt on rising and falling edge:

 ```rust
     // Create and allow interrupt on button